 - Dress must be appropriate, i.e., clothing that depicts alcohol, drugs, sex, violence, gambling, or any clothing deemed inappropriate by staff is not allowed.

 - Laundry facilities, including supplies are available for patient use.
 Irons and ironing boards are also accessible.
-Dry cleaning services are not available so wash & wear clothing is recommended.
+Dry cleaning services are not available so machine wash clothing is recommended.

 - Appropriate attire includes jeans (without tears or holes), casual slacks, sport shirts, skirts and dresses, jogging suits and Bermuda/walking length shorts.